DestinEcarma/algorithms-and-complexity/midterm/strand-sort/README.md

     let sorted len = 0

     while n > 0 do
-        pop A[0] and append it to sorted, n then is decremented
+        pop the first element of A and append it to sorted n then is decremented

         let inserted = 1